xiongsida/toronto-fitness-club/README.md

 # Toronto Fitness Club Website

 Happy to have you here!
-You can watch this vedio https://youtu.be/OB86Kfp4F4c to experience our website, or you can clone the repository locally and run the project as the instructions below.
+You can watch this video https://youtu.be/OB86Kfp4F4c to experience our website, or you can clone the repository locally and run the project as the instructions below.

 ## How to Run Our Project: